zjnolen/polyommatini-landcover-diversity/README.md

 # Polyommatini Landscape Genomics

-This repository contains the scripts utilized for processing the data in our manuscript focusing on the effects of land use on genetic diversity and differentiation in three blue-wing butterfly species.
+This repository contains the scripts utilized for processing the data in our manuscript focusing on the effects of land cover on genetic diversity and differentiation in three blue-wing butterfly species.

 All of the analyses were performed using a Snakemake based workflow, and can